 Students are assigned to ISS by a principal.
-Students assigned to ISS will report to the ISS room.
+Students assigned to ISS, will report to the red bar to meet the supervisor and will be escorted to the ISS room.

 - 1. The tardy policy will apply to ISS/students. - 2.
 Refer to the student handbook for activity participation during ISS assignments. - 3.
 You may be released from ISS to attend class with prior principal authorization. - 4.
 You will be engaged in learning activities the entire school day. - 5.
 Take all necessary supplies to the ISS room (art supplies, paper, textbooks, pencils, pens, calculator, library book, etc.) - 6.
 No personal electronics permitted (except calculators for schoolwork). - 7.
 Only water in a clear bottle will be permitted. - 8.
 Failure to follow ISS/ expectations and/or removal from ISS may result in further disciplinary action.